acammack/whatnext/README.md

 whatnext finish
 ```
 Marks a task as complete and opens the underlying file for editing.
 This
-removes it from the queue and renames the underlying file with a `.` at the
+removes it from the queue and prepends a `.` to underlying file so it is does
-front, so it is does not clutter up searches (unless you are looking for it)
+not clutter up the output of other commands (unless you are looking for it).

 ```
 whatnext open [<project> <task_name>]